 The Corporate Governance and Nominating Committee recommends to the Board of Directors candidates to fill vacancies on the Board, as well as, the nominees for election as the Company's directors by the stockholders at each annual meeting of stockholders.
-Members of the Nominating Committee during 2004 were Jack Lahav (Chairperson), Joe Reeder, Dr. Charles Young and Al Warrington.
-The Corporate Governance and Nominating Committee held one meeting in 2004.
+Members of the Nominating Committee during 2005 were Jack Lahav (Chairperson), Joe Reeder, Dr. Charles Young and Al Warrington.
+The Corporate Governance and Nominating Committee held two meetings in 2005.
 Effective after the second quarter of 2005, the Corporate Governance and Nominating Committee will meet not less than quarterly.
-The Corporate Governance and Nominating Committee adopted a Corporate Governance and Nominating Committee Charter, which is available on our website at www.perma-fix.com.
+The Corporate Governance and Nominating Committee Charter, which is available on our website at www.perma-fix.com.
 All members of the Corporate Governance and Nominating Committee are "independent" as that term is defined by the current NASDAQ listing standards.